-Progress of the criminal procedure and the provisions on the pre-trial investigation, prosecution activities and court procedure, primarily from the perspective of the student's own work and the injured parties in the criminal procedure
+Progress of the criminal process and the provisions regarding pre-trial investigation, prosecution activities and court procedure particularly from the viewpoint of police work and parties involved in the criminal process.

-- Examination, essay. - Criminal Investigation Act, online training.

-- The student must pass this part of the course before the training period.
+- Examination, essays. - Criminal Investigation Act, online training. - The student must pass this part of the course before the training period.